Behold the good ship Saint Nicolas, floating gin palace and testament to mankind’s engineering capability.

 It made for quite a spectacle…an armada of bling lined up in view (but out of reach) of the beach-bound

-And, having fought their way to the top of the pile of grumpy billionaires, you might imagine that the owner of (or person chartering) the Saint Nicolas could now smile, sit back and relax in the knowledge that they had won The Boat War.
+Having fought their way to the top of the pile, you might imagine that the owner of (or person chartering) the Saint Nicolas could now smile, sit back and relax in the knowledge that they had won The Boat War.

 But no!
 There is no ultimate victory in The Boat War…thanks to the universal principle set out in the title to this post: